 Jane holds a Bachelor Arts degree from Mount Saint Vincent University, a Diploma in Social Work from the University of Waterloo; she is a certified Rehabilitative Worker, is a graduate of Dalhousie University’s Non-Profit Leadership Management Program, she holds a Diploma in Disability Management through Dalhousie University and is a Certified Career Development Practitioner.

 Jane is the current Chair of the Nova Scotia Career Development Association, Co Chair of the Collaborate Partnership Network of Nova Scotia, is a member of the Centre for Employment Innovation Advisory Board, is a founding member of the CASE, has served on numerous committees and boards, and has worked collaboratively with government departments and government representatives to lead positive change in the area of employment services and programs for diverse groups.
-Jane lead an initiative to implement universal design in 52 Nova Scotia Works Centres across the Province.
+Jane leads an initiative to implement universal design in 52 Nova Scotia Works Centres across the Province.

 Jane is known as a progressive leader in the Employment Services System.
-Jane has been Nominated for the Women in business Awards.
+Jane has been nominated for the Women in Business Awards.
 She is a past recipient of the Wiltshire Award of Excellence.
 She is a dedicated mom of 2 and enjoys spending time with her husband Eddie, family & close friends.

 Devon has 10 years professional experience assisting people with disabilities in advancing their skill sets and obtaining gainful employment.

 She became a vocal advocate for persons with disabilities in 1996 when her daughter was born with Spina Bifida and has since been looking at the world through a disability lens, promoting inclusion for all.